The IRIs used in Knora repositories and in the Knora API v2 follow certain conventions.

 Its project code is

 0000.
-Additional projects for shared ontologies may be supported in future.
+Additional projects for shared ontologies may be supported

 The internal and external IRIs of shared ontologies always use the hostname